 The Company did test its Lassie and Saludaes brands for impairment at both year-ends, having identified potential indications of impairment.
 The mains assumptions made to test the brands for impairment are detailed next.
 The recoverable amount of the Company's trademarks and brands was determined by calculating their value in use, using cash flow projections that are based on budgets that cover a five-year horizon and are then projected for another five years.
-The table below presents the discount rates used to discount these assets' projected cash flows for the initial five-year projection period and the medium- to long- term growth rates used to extrapolate the cash flows for each CGU beyond that horizon:
+The table below presents the discount rates used to discount these assets' projected cash flows for the initial five-year projection period and the medium- to long-term growth rates used to extrapolate the cash flows for each CGU beyond that horizon:

--TAX JNT RATE T-TAX INT RATE GROWTH RATE, "G" 2019 2018 2019 2018 2019 2018 Lassie (Netherlands) 5.60% 7.40% 5.30% 6.80% 1.89% 1.50% Saludaes (Portugal) 7.80% 9.60% 7.30% 8.80% 1.85% 1.80%
+Pre-tax Pos t-tax Growth discou discount rate scount rate discount rate rate, "g" 2019 2018 2019 2018 2019 2018 Lassie (Netherlands) 5.60% 7.40% 5.30% 6.80% 1.89% 1.50% Saludaes (Portugal) 7.80% 9.60% 7.30% 8.80% 1.85% 1.80%